baronleonardo/mailchecker/README.md

 - [x] User can set the check-mail timer
 - [ ] Save user data in default configuration folder (in the ~/.config/ or something).
 - [ ] Edit existing mail account.
+- [ ] handle the situation of "No internet connection"